Skip to content

 # Trust a GitHub org

-dotagents trust add getsentry
+dotagents --project trust add getsentry

 # Trust a specific repo

-dotagents trust add external-org/specific-repo
+dotagents --project trust add external-org/specific-repo

 # Trust a self-hosted git server

-dotagents trust add git.corp.example.com
+dotagents --project trust add git.corp.example.com

 See the Security page for the full trust configuration reference.